What is the church?

 How is this parable relevant to this issue?

 It teaches us that Jesus does not allow the use of force and coercion in the administration of His church.
-Jesus forbids the leadership of the church (or state) from ever even making the attempt to try and find hypocrites in the church and to root them out.
+Jesus forbids the leadership of the church (or state) from ever making the attempt to try and discover the hypocrites in a church and to root them out.
 Again, the use of force contradicts the nature of Christ’s kingdom.
 The state may use the sword to punish evildoers (Romans 13:3, 4) but never to advance the kingdom of Christ.

 Why did Jesus refuse to help the man in Luke 12?